jagheterfredrik/sheet/README.md

 Sheet is an easy way of providing your user with a CLI API.

 ##Features
+ - No client-side installation
  - Authentication out of the box
- - No client-side installation
+ - Encryption out of the box
  - Everyone has the latest version, always

 ## Context